PROGRAMMES AND ACTIVITIES

 Cultivating Love for Reading

-We hope to innovate constantly and develop a cosy and conducive library for our pupils to lure them to the world of books.
-Stories are told very often and pupils are introduced to popular authors in the library.
+We hope to innovate constantly and develop a cosy and conducive library for our students to lure them to the world of books.
+Stories are told very often and students are introduced to popular authors in the library.
 The library has very colourful thematic book displays to encourage them to explore books based on those themes.
 Library readership is monitored monthly and certificates are given out to students and classes with the highest readership.
 To inculcate the habit of reading, the school has implemented a few initiatives.
 Students are encouraged to read extensively and badges are given out every month to readers as rewards to inspire them.
 Besides role modelling by teachers, a group of enthusiastic parents lends their support to our school reading journey by being “parentellers”.
 They share stories regularly with students during recesses.
 Thus far, they have been very well received as their presentations were often engaging.
-The school hopes to extend the reading experiences in our school by collaborating with the National Library Board to bring in more engaging and enriching library programmes for our pupils.
+The school hopes to extend the reading experiences in our school by collaborating with the National Library Board to bring in more engaging and enriching library programmes for our students.

 SCHOOL-BASED DYSLEXIA REMEDIATION PROGRAMME (SDR)